 This curried quinoa wrap is inspired by a similar one that I had at Left Coast in Chicago.
 After one bite, I knew that I had to create my own version.
 It took me a few tries to get the spice blend just right, but once I did, well, let’s just say that I’m a bit obsessed with this healthy vegan wrap.

-HOW TO MAKE THE PERFECT VEGAN CURRY MANGO TOFU WRAP WITH QUINOA
+HOW TO MAKE PERFECT VEGAN CURRY TOFU WRAPS WITH QUINOA

 First – Press the excess liquid out of the tofu while you make the quinoa.